+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Major Highlights of Langtang Gosaikunda Trek

-There are many highlights of the Langtang Gosaikunda trek, and if you ask trekkers who have done this trek, each trekker’s answer might be different in terms of highlights.
+There are many highlights of the Langtang Gosainkunda trek, and if you ask trekkers who have done this trek, each trekker’s answer might be different in terms of highlights.
 It is all because of the beauty of this place that holds a special place in the heart of each trekker.
 Some trekkers might love the view of Gosaikunda Lake, while others might keep on praising Kyanjin Ri, and some might just love the solitude and the peaceful environment and the peace of mind they gain during the trek.
 However, here are some of the highlights of this trek you should know before joining the trek and seeing them by yourself.

 • Stunning views of Langtang Lirung, Ganesh Himal, and other major Himalayan peaks